Unisante/delphi_ft_demo/000_READ_ME_first.md

 The `Delphi fast-track` was developed by [Unisanté](https://www.unisante.ch/) to provide consensus information for political decisions in context of public health crisis.

 The process consists in three rounds of consultation.
-The participants will be brought together in a first round during which a series of topics/questions/statements will be collected using a nominal group technique (NGT).
-The participants will then respond individually to questions in the second and third rounds using an online questionnaire build with [**`REDCap`**](https://projectredcap.org/).
+The participants are brought together in a first round during which a series of topics/questions/statements will be collected using a nominal group technique (NGT).
+The participants then express their opinion on these statements by responding individually to questions in the second and third rounds using an online questionnaire built with [**`REDCapR`**](https://ouhscbbmc.github.io/REDCapR/).

 In order to produce results in a very short time frame, we use an [R project](https://r4ds.had.co.nz/workflow-projects.html) to analyse the results and produce **editable word documents** :